Creating a goal and the goal view

 You can create a goal in Virtuoso with only a few steps:

-); - Add a URL in the
+3. Add a URL in the Starting point field (e.g., https://example.com, example.com).

 This is the minimum information that Virtuoso needs to create a goal.
 There are more settings that you can tweak, but we will cover those later.

-Create & add first journey
+Create and add first journey

-After creating the goal, you are now on the Goal view, and you can start building your journey at this point.
-Whenever you create a goal, Virtuoso will include a first test step which is just a navigation step to your testing web application.
+Enter the journey, and you see that it contains a single test step which is just a navigation step to your testing web application.

 You can find more information about how to do test authoring at Managing journeys followed by our section Executing tests which provides a more in-depth explanation of how Virtuoso executions work.